Bruiser (bull): 2014 season

 In Bruiser's debut into professional bucking, he started out in 2014 by bucking on a lower-level tour of the PBR.
 He then bucked in an event of the PRCA.
 He followed that up by bucking on the BFTS including the PBR World Finals.
 He was ridden for a qualified ride three times this season as follows:

 On May 10, at the J.W.
 Hart PBR Challenge, a Touring Pro Division event in Decatur, Texas, 2004 World Champion Mike Lee rode Bruiser for 91 points, taking home first and second place.
-Bruiser was still a young bull then, just 3 years old.
+Bruiser was still a young bull then at just three years old.
 Bruiser scored 45 bull points on the ride.
 On Friday night, August 29, at the PBR BFTS WinStar World Casino & Resort Invitational in Thackerville, Oklahoma, João Ricardo Vieira rode Bruiser for 88.75 points to win Round 1.
 Bruiser received a bull score of 44 points for the ride.
 Vieira also attempted Bruiser again at the PBR BFTS World Finals at the Thomas & Mack Center in Las Vegas, Nevada, but was bucked off in 3.44 seconds.
 Bruiser was marked a 44.50 bull score.
 On Saturday night, October 25, at the PBR BFTS World Finals, J.B.
 Mauney won Round 4 with a 93.25-point score on Bruiser, despite breaking his jaw in a collision with the bull at the buzzer.
 It was his best scored ride since he covered Smackdown for 93.75 points at the 2013 PBR BFTS World Finals.